-How To Write Books And Make Money
+How To Write Business Books And Make Money

 The Truth About Writing A Book

-But the truth is that publishing a book is easier than ever—not to mention cheaper and more convenient.
+Publishing a book is easier than ever—not to mention cheaper and more convenient.

 The publishing game has changed.
 With Amazon, you can publish your book for free—all you have to do is take the time to format it correctly and upload it.